pedronauck/data-systems/services/webserver/README.md

 ## 📝 About The Project

-A binary that consumes events published by fuel-streams and streams them further via websockets.
+A binary that consumes events published by pedronauck-streams and streams them further via websockets.

 ## ⚡️ Getting Started